 Project Name an d Sponsor

 Project Name: Contract 67 New Traffic Signals

 Implementing Agency: SFMTA

 Prop L Expenditure P lan Information

-Prop L Program: 18- Safer and Complete Streets 6
+Prop L Program: 18- Safer and Complete Streets 5

 Prop L Sub-Program (if applicable): 18c- New Traffic Signals

 Other Prop L Programs (if applicable):

-Project Infor mation
+Project Infor

 Brief Project Description for MyStreetSF (80 words max): provide the benefits of improve streets.
-The new signals will im ing signal systems at up to six locations. ed right-of-way assignment and access a prove pedestrian safety with accessible ( countdown signals, controllers, conduit, cross major audible)
+The new signals will im ing signal systems at up to six locations. ed right-of-way assignment and access a prove pedestrian safety with accessible (countdown signals, controllers, conduit, cross major audible)

 Project Location and Limits: TBD

 Supervisorial District(s): TBD

-Is the project located on the 2022 Vision Zero High Injury Network?
+Is the project located on the 2022 Vision Zero High Injury Network ?
 TBD Is the project located in an Equity Priority Community (EPC)?
 TBD

 Which EPC(s) is the project located in?
 TBD

 Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero).
 The project will include new copedestrian signals, pedestrian signals, pedestrian signal interconnect, mast-arm scurb ramps as needed.
-When designed properly, new assignment for vehicular and pthe use of pedestrian countdow serious right angle vehicular collinguisting traffic operassignment; constituent complebased on collision history; traffice pedestrians, bicyclists, transit a community complaints; present considerations; and any joint deproject (e.g. scheduled paving for prioritization is in anticipation particularly work that is tied to include Developer contribution City.
-Community complaints are connotices are provided to the conlocations and public hearings to ing signal systems at up to six locations. ntrollers, foundations, vehicle signals, accountdown signals, poles, conduits, wiring signals, improved streetlighting, and upgot traffic signals improve safety through be edestrian traffic; improved pedestrian crown signals and accessible pedestrian signalisions; and improved speed control for a factors to be reviewed for each location at a factors to be reviewed for each location at a factors improved safety; visibility and reactions for improved safety; visibility and reactions for improved safety; visibility and reactions in the factors in the factors to be reviewed for each location with the factors of the factors of the factors of the factors of the factors in the factors of the fact excessible ang, detection, graded or new etter right of way rossings through anals; reduction of a vehicular traffic.
-In include right of way fill be prioritized cluding anior centers; fiority Community cost savings to the any, another reason City landscape, projects and often aments with the als and advanced atroller cabinet The proposed
+When designed properly, new assignment for vehicular and pthe use of pedestrian countdowserious right angle vehicular colling support of Vision Zero goals evaluating existing traffic operassignment; constituent compl based on collision history; traff pedestrians, bicyclists, transit a community complaints; present considerations; and any joint diproject (e.g. scheduled paving for prioritization is in anticipation particularly work that is tied to include Developer contribution City.
+Community complaints are connotices are provided to the corlocations and public hearings to ing signal systems at up to six locations.
+Introllers, foundations, vehicle signals, accountdown signals, poles, conduits, wiring signals, improved streetlighting, and upon traffic signals improve safety through be edestrian traffic; improved pedestrian or who signals and accessible pedestrian signals and accessible pedestrian signalisions; and improved speed control for a factors to be reviewed for each location at a factors for improved safety; visibility and a factors and collision patterns.
+Locations who ic volumes; benefits to roadway users in an another traffic signal control for the High Injury Corridor; Equity Prepartmental opportunities which allows projects, corridor improvements).
+Finally on/response to an upcoming changing control and area wide development as due to agreed upon Developer Agreemental opportunities with regards to traffic signal corton consider proposals for signalization.
+The same proposals for signalization.
+The same proposals for signalization.
+The same proposals for signalization and SFMTA public hearing and subsequences. excessible and, detection, graded or new etter right of way rossings through als; reduction of a vehicular traffic.
+In include right of way fill be prioritized cluding anior centers; ariority Community cost savings to the y, another reason City landscape, projects and often ements with the als and advanced atroller cabinet The proposed